silviamaggi/smd-com/_projects/silvia-maggi-website.md

 ---
-layout: casestudy
+layout: project
 title: 'Silvia Maggi Design website'
 date: 2022-03-21
 last_modified_at: '2022-03-21 17:07:18'
 featured-post: false
 type: 'Web design'
-casestudy-order: 1
 description: 'I redesigned and built my personal website from scratch following the need to have a customisable, flexible site to contain my work, interests and passions.'
-excerpt: 'I redesigned and built my personal website from scratch following the need to have an easier to customise, flexible site to contain my work, interests and passions.'
+excerpt: 'I redesigned and built my personal website from scratch following the increasing need to have an easier to customise, flexible site to contain my work, interests and passions.
+As sustainability is a core concern, total control over code and design was the main requirement.'
-featured-image: feat-brand-new-website.jpg
+featured-image: feat-smd-site.jpg
 featured-image-alt: Silvia Maggi Design website case study
-gallery: false
 caption: true
 year:
   - 2021
 skills:
   - HTML
+  - CSS
   - SASS
   - Jekyll
   - Liquid